-In the case of a cleric, the relief from administrative responsibilities shall be recorded in a decree, which shall include restrictions designed to prevent abuse during the pendency of the investigation.
-The Diocese shall take reasonable and appropriate measures to ensure that the cleric complies with the restrictions.
+In the case of a cleric, the relief from administrative responsibilities shall be recorded in a decree, which shall include restrictions that, during the pendency of the investigation, the accused cleric cannot present himself as a priest or deacon or, in the case of a priest, reside in the parish he serves at the time the Complaint is made or where the alleged abuse is alleged to have occurred.
+The Vicar for Clergy shall supervise the cleric's compliance with this decree.